bloxstreet/support/guides/training-guide.md

 **Trainer:** *As there are no more questions, we will now move on to the Pharmacy Explanation.*

-**Trainer:** *BloxStreet's store has several departments, and one of them is the pharmacy.
-The pharmacy is located behind the cafe and towards the back of the store.
+**Trainer:** *BloxStreet's store has several departments, and one of them is the pharmacy.*

+**Trainer:** *The pharmacy is located behind the cafe and towards the back of the store.
 At the pharmacy, customers can receive medicine.*

 **Trainer:** *If you are working at the pharmacy and a customer approaches you, be sure to greet them with a friendly greeting.*